MicrosoftDocs/connected-spaces/articles/web-app-get-insights.md

 ms.reviewer: v-brycho
 ---

-# Use the Analytics page in the Dynamics 365 Connected Store web app to get insights on your retail store
+# Use the Analytics page in the Dynamics 365 Connected Store (public preview) web app to get insights on your retail store

-Dynamics 365 Connected Store serves as a platform to view, explore, and act on the diversity of data captured in your retail store.
+Microsoft Dynamics 365 Connected Store (public preview) serves as a platform to view, explore, and act on the diversity of data captured in your retail store.
 This article describes how to get insights from your store using the **Analytics** page in the web app.

 Connected Store supports the following camera skills: